Azul looking to buy bankrupt LATAM Airlines' Brazil operation, source says

-Autos & TransportationAzul looking to buy bankrupt LATAM Airlines' Brazil operation, source says

-Brazilian airline Azul SA (AZUL.N) has approached Chile's bankrupt LATAM Airlines Group (LTM.SN) with the aim of buying its Brazilian operation, a source familiar with the situation told Reuters.
+SAO PAULO (Reuters) - Brazilian airline Azul SA has approached Chile’s bankrupt LATAM Airlines Group with the aim of buying its Brazilian operation, a source familiar with the situation told Reuters.

 Azul’s shares rose more than 5% in Sao Paulo on the news.